LTU-Actor/Route-Yolov8/README.md

 3. View the results:

-    The package provides detection results for stop signs, tires, and pedestrians.
+    The package provides detection results for stop signs, tires, simulated potholes, and pedestrians.
 The detected objects, along with their sizes, are published to specific topics.

 4. Debugging: